-Every two seconds, a child becomes a victim of forced marriage.1 This egregious child rights violation robs millions of their childhoods, substituting a life of misery and hardship.
+Every three seconds, a child becomes a victim of forced marriage.1 This egregious child rights violation robs millions of their childhoods, substituting a life of misery and hardship.

 Girls like Maria*, who at 13 was forced to become the sixth wife of a 70-year-old man.
 When she resisted, her father told her: “If you don’t go to join your husband, I will kill you.”2